MouseBiteLabs/Game-Boy-DMG-Color/DMGC-PWR-01/README.md

 So in order to fix this, I introduced the undervoltage detection chip along with a latching circuit, so that as soon as the batteries died the *first* time, the system would keep itself shut off until the power switch was cycled.
 I found this strategy in <a href="https://www.ti.com/lit/an/snva836a/snva836a.pdf">this very helpful application note from Texas Instruments</a>.
 (You know, Texas Instruments should have sponsored this project, because I sure do use a lot of their parts)

 The latching circuit consists of Q1 through Q4 and R1 through R4.
 You can read the application note for the full series of events, but basically turning on Q2 with a sufficient gate-source voltage sets up the latch.
 The next time the gate of Q2 (the PSU_EN net) is pulled to GND by the /RESET pin, Q4 is turned on to conduct and the /MR pin (master reset) is also pulled low.
-On the TPS3840, whenever /MR is low, /RESET will also automatically be pulled low no matter if VDD is above or below the undervoltage trip point.
-So even if the voltage on the VDD pin rises back up above the trip limit, /RESET will keep Q4 conducting, which keeps /MR low as well.
-So the only way to reset the whole thing is to turn the power off and reset the latch.
+On the TPS3840, whenever /MR is low, /RESET will also automatically be pulled low no matter if VCC is above or below the undervoltage trip point.
+So even if the voltage rises back up above the trip limit, /RESET will keep Q4 conducting, which keeps /MR low as well.
+So the only way to reset the whole thing is to turn the power switch off and reset the latch.

-I found the latching circuit supply on R1 and Q1 needed to have the same heavy filter (from R7 and C1) that the TPS3840 does, otherwise the power switch bouncing would prematurely latch the enable line off all the time.
-The values for C1, R7, C11, R5, R12, and R13 are all intertwined and important to pick properly.

-## Part Value Selection

-Constraints:
-- U1 activates when VDD passes 400 mV after a ~220 microsecond delay.
-U2 begins operation 70 microseconds after the EN pin passes 800 mV.
-The gate-source threshold voltage of Q2 is 2.1 V (at 250 uA through the drain).
-- C1/R7 must be chosen such that the start-up power draw does not cause the detected battery voltage to dip below 3.5 V.
-  - A time constant of 1 ms was chosen.
-  - R7 was chosen to be 100 ohms to allow for sufficient current for U1 and the latching circuit.
-- C11/R5 must be chosen such that the time constant does not allow for U2 to be enabled before U1 can begin operation.
-Doing so would set up the latching circuit early as PSU_EN is applied to the base of Q2.
-After this, as soon as U1 activates, /RESET would pull low and the latching circuit would be prematurely tripped.
-  - A time constant of 10 ms was chosen.
-  - R5 was chosen to be 10k to reduce the voltage drop on PSU_EN caused by a voltage divider with R12 + R13, which are 300k total.
-- The voltage on the base of Q2 must reach the gate-source threshold voltage *before* U2 is enabled.
-If not, at low battery voltages, the latch will never be set up during start-up.
-Instead of disabling the converter the first time the undervoltage point is tripped, it will instead rapidly bootloop since the latch does not hold it off.
-  - The gate-source threshold voltage of the 2N7002 is 2.1 V (this allows 250 uA through the drain; the latch only requires ~6 uA worst case).
-A divider ratio of 1:3 was chosen, so that when the enable pin of U2 passes the 800 mV threshold, the gate-source voltage on Q2 will be 2.4 V, ensuring the latch is set up when the converter begins operation.

-## Start-up Sequence
+## Load Switch

-1) Power switch is turned on, and VCC_SW is (roughly) equal to VCC.
-2) C1 begins to charge through R7, and C11 begins to charge through R5.
-3) The 400 mV threshold of U1 is passed, and ~220 microseconds later /RESET (pin 1) is pulled low.
-The voltage across C11 is still at a low value at this point, but it is shorted to GND.
-Neither the latching circuit via Q2 and the buck-boost enable have been activated yet.
-4) C2 causes a 62 ms delay (after VDD passes 3.5 V) to allow for VCC_SW and C1 to stabilize.
-After this delay, /RESET is released, and C11 begins charging again.
-5) The gate-source voltage of Q2 passes VGS(th) of 2.1 V, and the latching circuitry is set up.
-The next time U1_VDD drops below 3.5 V, the latching circuitry will pull /MR to GND and latch PSU_EN off until the power switch is cycled.
-6) The 800 mV threshold of the EN pin on U1 is passed, and after a 70 microsecond delay, the buck-boost is finally enabled.
-VCC_SW will experience a brief dip due to the large current draw, which is filtered on U1_VDD through R7 and C1 to prevent premature latching.
+VCC is applied to the latching circuit through a load switch circuit, rather than the power switch directly.
+The power switch, which is connected to the SW net, controls the gate-source voltage of Q5, an N-channel FET.
+R15 and C11 set up an RC delay for switch debouncing, and R16 is a pull-down resistor for when the power switch is turned off.
+R14 is a pull-up resistor that keeps Q6, a P-channel FET, off whenever Q5 is off.
+When the power switch is turned on, Q5 conducts and pulls the gate of Q6 to GND.
+This allows the battery voltage VCC to turn on the latching circuit.
+Furthermore, if PSU_EN is not being pulled to GND by the supervisory ICs (if the battery voltage is higher than 3.5 V), then the enable pin of the buck-boost will pass the 800 mV threshold needed to turn on the 5 V supply (after a built-in 70 microsecond delay).

+The benefit to using a load switch instead of the power switch directly is the contact resistance of the 30+ year old power switches is no longer a factor in operation.
+One common issue in old Game Boys is a voltage drop across a dirty power switch, because the entire system current flows through the switch.
+Sometimes, if the switch is particularly oxidized or dirty, the entire Game Boy could fail to turn on.
+Instead of having to clean out a power switch, a non-trivial task (especially for a DMG), a dirty power switch will still be able to properly control Q5, as long as contact resistance isn't higher than like, 100 kΩ.
+(And in that case, increase R16 to like 1 MΩ, and you might be ok!)

 ## Bill of Materials